microsoft/PowerToys/doc/specs/GitHub-discussions-spec.md

 ## What when it don't work

-If the community denies the feature, it gets too much work, it gets used very low or if it gets spammed we can simply deactivate the feature.
+If the community denies the feature, it gets too much work, it gets used very low or if it gets filled with spam we can simply deactivate the feature.

 ## Definition of success